johnodonnell123/johnodonnell123.github.io/pages/page_groupby.md

 This data set comes from Enverus, and can be organized into two tables:

 #### Header Table
 Contains general information about a well such as the depth, location, and the stimulation of the well.
-It also contains the UWI (unique well identifier).
-We have ~ 15,000 rows, each row representing one well.
+It also contains spacing information (how close the next well is).
+We have ~ 15,000 rows indexed by UWI (Unique Well Identifier), each row representing one well.
 The stimulation of the well can be simplified into two primary components, the fluid pumped and the proppant (sand) pumped.

 #### Production Table (Time-Series)
 Wells produce oil, water, and gas over time.
 This is our time-series data, which is why it is held in a separate table.
 Each of our wells has an entry for every month it produced, making is significantly larger at around 1.1 million rows.
 This table contains the UWI, the time stamp, the number of days that well actually flowed for that month, and the coinciding volumes for oil/water/gas.